fooster82/facup/README.md

 ### Small things
 - Have the timer only show for a certain period maybe with disabled forms at the same time?
 Probably best from after the final until the month the cup starts again
+- Combine the useEffects used for axios back into one per component
 - Need a UI to add previous season data
 - See previous seasons entries for yourself
 - Turn the confirmation banners for add teams and add stats to be a green banner not a window alert